jlangch/venice/doc/readme/sandbox.md

 ### Multi-Threading

 The sandbox is local to a thread.
-This allows multi-threaded applications to isolate execution properly, but it also means you cannot let Venice to create threads through Java interop, or else it will escape the sandbox.
+This allows multi-threaded applications to isolate execution properly.

-To ensure this you should prohibit the use of threads.
-The only safe way to work with threads and respecting the sandbox is by using Venice' built-in [Concurrency](concurrency.md) features like futures, agents, delays, schedulers, ...
+When using Venice' built-in [Concurrency](concurrency.md) features like futures, agents, delays, schedulers, ..., Venice ensures that the underlying threads inherit the configured sandbox and are operating properly within the sandbox.

+However if you create your own, unmanaged threads, given the sandbox allows it, these threads have always a restricted sandbox attached rejecting all Java calls and Venice I/O functions and prohibiting access to stdin, stdout and stderr.

 The "Dining Philosophers" example in the [Concurrency](concurrency.md) section demonstrates how to use Venice futures instead of bare Java threads.